chiragJoshi24/RealTimeLaneDetection/README.md

-# RealTimeLaneDetection
+# LaneDetection

-This code uses opencv, matplotlib and numpy to detect lanes in real time.
+This code uses opencv, matplotlib and numpy to detect lanes and roads.
 It has wide array of application...though mainly would be used in self driving cars.